dfinity/internet-identity/demos/using-dev-build/README.md

 * [DFX](https://internetcomputer.org/docs/current/developer-docs/build/install-upgrade-remove)
 * Node.js v16+

+This tutorial assumes that you are already familiar with the [basic concepts of the IC](https://internetcomputer.org/docs/current/developer-docs/ic-overview) (canisters, how to use `dfx`, etc.).

 ## Usage

 The following commands will start a replica, install the development Internet Identity canister, and run the test suite: